 The worst annoyance was the bedâ€™s height.
 The bed was higher than Darrellâ€™s wheelchair wheelchair arm.
 How many accessible beds are that frigginâ€™ high?
 Darrell had to transfer up to bed, on a rather soft mattress.
 As for me at only 5â€3â€™, climbing into bed took on a whole new meaning!
 According to the front desk, all of the beds are this height.

 But, having said all of that, this was the first hotel room Darrell and I have experienced with an automatic door opener!

 Bathing was dubious, getting into bed an effort, but, at least, we could leave the room with ease!

 Even though we enjoyed the rest of the Hiltonâ€™s amenities and enjoyed being so close to the Convention Center, we will likely be returning to the more accessible Imperial Palace or another Vegas hotel next year.

-Part 1: Hilton Room Disappoints on AccessibilityIf you enjoyed this post, consider buying me a cafe mocha.
+Part 1: Hilton Room Disappoints on AccessibilityIf you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.